CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-examples.md

 ### Specimen: Verbatim Report of a Speech, Probably Reporting

-All text from [Orthic Shorthand Site, Supplement](https://orthic.shorthand.fun/supplement) , typed or transcribed by Jeremy W Sherman.
+All text from [Orthic Shorthand Site, Supplement](https://orthic.shorthand.fun/supplement) , transcribed by Jeremy W Sherman.

 Key: Lord Salisbury at the Mansion House